bcgov/data-publication/pages/dps_bcdc_w_record_mgmt_ui.md

 ### Who can view this record? \* (`metadata_visibility`) <a name="who-can-view-this-record"></a>

 Describes who can view the metadata record.
+This visibility setting is different from the __Who can view this data__ setting.
 + The order reflects the most accessible to the most secure.

     |Access Type| Description